 Btw… Turmeric is sorta my favorite.
 Check out some other food and beauty related scenarios where I use turmeric here.

 While I’m leaving pork out of this banh xeo recipe, it’s normally there.
-Feel free to add a bit of pork belly to your Vietnamese crispy pancake if you feel inclined.
+Feel free to add a bit of pork belly to your Vietnamese rice pancake if you feel inclined.

 There’s a crispy and chewy element to banh xeo that’s just so appealing from a textural standpoint.